The Mission of the Board of Directors

 27. Committee Charters

 The standing Committees operate pursuant to their charters adopted by the Board, which set forth the responsibilities and procedures that the Committee must follow.
-The Committee charters are set forth in Appendix A attached hereto.
 Each Committee annually reviews its charter and recommends to the Board any changes it deems necessary.

 28. Formal Evaluation of the CEO